Syntax Highlighting

 Token → scope mapping

-The grammar mirrors the token families the Ace highlighter assigns (the segment after the heddle-*. state prefix in the reference).
+The grammar mirrors the v1 directive token families the Ace highlighter assigns (the segment after the heddle-*. state prefix in the reference).
 Standard TextMate scopes are chosen so themes color each family sensibly.
+The v2 expression‑level tokens — numeric/string/language literals inside calls, variable.parameter for props and named arguments, prop‑default constants, and native‑expression operators — are classified only by the Ace mode; the shipped TextMate grammar does not yet cover them, so they render unclassified under it.

 | Construct | Example | Ace family | TextMate scope |